Scottmax5/Portfolio-Websites/README.md

 This portfolio is a constant work in progress and will be updated as I have completed and added to the repository.

 <h1>Excavating Contractor Website<h1>
 <p>This is website is to show off my front-end and website design skills.
 It has been designed fully to replicate and Excavating / Construction contractors website.
-It has a front-page, About page, Service page, and Contact form page.<p>
+It has a front-page, About page, Service page, and Contact form page.

+This website is fully responsive for mobile devices.<p>

 <h1>Amazon Clone Website<h1>